Q: Which of these tricks bring new insight that I can apply outside of deep settings?

 This is attractive but has an expensive hyperparameter to choose.

 An elegant autodiff hack, where you find the gradient of the model (loss?) with respect to the model hyperparameters.
 Usually regularisation hyperparameters, although they don’t require that.
-Proposed by Bengio, Baydin and Pearlmutter (Beng00, BaPe14) made feasible by Maclaurin et al (MaDA15).
+Proposed by (Baydin and Pearlmutter 2014; Bengio 2000) made feasible by (Maclaurin, Duvenaud, and Adams 2015).
 Differentiate your optimisation itself with respect to hyperparameters.
 Non-trivial to implement, though.

 Choose your regularisation hyperparameters optimally even without fancy reversible learning but designing optimal experiments to find the optimum loss.
 See Bayesian optimisation.

-Pragmatically, controlling for variability in your data can be very hard in, e.g. deep learning so you might normalise it by the batch variance.
-Salimans and Kingma (SaKi16) have a more satisfying approach to this.
+Pragmatically, controlling for variability in your data can be very hard in, e.g. deep learning, so you might normalise it by the batch variance.
+Salimans and Kingma (Salimans and Kingma 2016) have a more satisfying approach to this.

 We present weight normalization: a reparameterisation of the weight vectors in a neural network that decouples the length of those weight vectors from their direction.
 By reparameterizing the weights in this way we improve the conditioning of the optimization problem and we speed up convergence of stochastic gradient descent.
 Our reparameterisation is inspired by batch normalization but does not introduce any dependencies between the examples in a minibatch.
 This means that our method can also be applied successfully to recurrent models such as LSTMs and to noise-sensitive applications such as deep reinforcement learning or generative models, for which batch normalization is less well suited.
 Although our method is much simpler, it still provides much of the speed-up of full batch normalization.
 In addition, the computational overhead of our method is lower, permitting more optimization steps to be taken in the same amount of time.